 Price Point: You can find a range of luxury living with a mix of Class-A (less than 10 years old) and Class-B (10-25 years old) residential properties.
 Some buildings offer one beds starting at $1500 and other high-end buildings offering utmost extravagance with one beds starting closer to $2700, with everything in between.

 The part of town located on the Southeast side of Wewatta and Union Station is often referred to as BroDo, clearly for the baseball culture emanating from Coors Field.
 Although going to a Rockies game is one of the most popular attractions in the neighborhood, it is only one of many to enjoy — LoDo offers bustling nightlife surrounding the stadium that is composed of dives, rooftops, and sports bar as well as the historic district of Larimer Square that is lined with chic restaurants and boutiques.
 Do you want walkability?
-Do you crave being sociable and seeing people when you walk out of your apartment?
-Do you love baseball?
-If your answer is yes, yes, and yes: you are going to love BroDo.
+Is being sociable and seeing people when you walk out of your apartment exciting to you?
+Are you a baseball fan?
+If your answer is yes, yes, and yes: you are going to love LoDo.

 Although technically considered Lower Downtown, the Northwest of Wewatta Street has an undeniable distinction from its BroDo counterpart.
 Riverfront holds a much more peaceful and refined environment, a haven somehow nestled in between the commotion of the ballpark and the high-priced trendiness of LoHi.
 Rather than walking outside to find streets full of Denver’s visitors, business personnel, and socialites, you will be met with the beautifully well kept parks lined along the Platte River with a view the Rockies in the distance.
 If you are looking to stay within reach of all of the action but would like a bit of tranquility, Riverfront is the way to go.